neilotoole/techo/README.md

 on [Echo](https://github.com/labstack/echo), which makes writing tests cleaner and more expressive.

 > **Note**
-> The `techo` package was created way back in the early days of `echo`.
+> The `techo` package was created way back in the early days of Echo.
 Since then there have been multiple
-> major version releases of echo (`v4` at the time of writing).
+> major version releases of Echo (`v4` at the time of writing).
 This package hasn't been updated in that time,
-> so it may not work with recent `echo` releases.
-I may update it if I find myself working directly with `echo` again,
+> so it may not work with recent Echo releases.
+I may update it if I find myself working directly with Echo again,
 > but in the meantime, please consider this package effectively archived.